calacademy-research/RAxML_Astral_trees/README.md

 ```
 Printed and scrolling on screen, you will see the installation progress.
 You may get a message that one or both libraries already exists, which should be OK.
 If you get errors that you cannot resolve, you will have to consult your Sys Admin.

 4. There are many ways to organize your data, but the following is what I do.
-I create symlinks for all of the scripts in the phyluce alignment directory, which contains all of your final uce nexus alignments, ~/ABySS/mafft-nexus-min75-taxa for e.g.:
+I create symlinks for all of the scripts in the phyluce alignment directory (my "working directory"), which contains all of your final uce nexus alignments, ~/ABySS/mafft-nexus-min75-taxa for e.g.:
 ```
 $cd ~/ABySS/mafft-nexus-min75-taxa
 ~/ABySS/mafft-nexus-min75-taxa$ ln -s ~/RAxML_Astral_trees/astral_prep.sh astral_prep.sh